aidyp/adp/content/post/counting-change.md

 ## i can do everything

 The "counting change" problem came up again during my first year of university.
 I was in an afternoon lecture on the theory of computation.
 My lecturer used my solution to the problem as a throwaway example of a "greedy algorithm".
-I thought the title rather appropriate.
+I thought the definition appropriate.

-Then he lobbed a wrench at it.
+Then he broke it.
 Suppose we loosen the constraints on change and allow non-standard coins.
 Instead of 1p, 5p, 10p, coins, we might have 1p, 3p, 4p.
 How does our greedy algorithm hold up?

 ```
+coins  : [1,3,4]
 input  : 6
 output : 4, 1, 1
 ```